 You can make an appointment by using the link below and selecting 'wellbeing appointment' or you can also attend one of our drop in sessions to speak to a Student Support Tutor.
 You can find out more about our drop in sessions in the link below as well.

-As a NESCol Student you also have access to our 24/7 support platform Spectrum Life which you can sign up to you can sign up for it using your student email address and the organisation code which is NESCol.
-Spectrum Life is a hub of well being, where you can also learn more about mental health, it includes a 24/7 helpline, if you need to speak with someone about your mental health.
+As a NESCol Student, you also have access to our 24/7 support platform Spectrum Life, which you can sign up to using your student email address and the organisation code which is 'NESCol'.
+Spectrum Life is an online hub of wellbeing, where you can learn more about mental health and access support from qualified Counsellors through the 24/7 helpline.